liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/05-setting-permissions-using-jsf.markdown

   have limited who can see them.

-Since these three checks are related to the UI logic of the `Guestbook` and `Entry` entities, you'll add your permission logic in the backing beans.
+Since these three checks are related to the UI logic of the `Guestbook` and `Entry` entities, you'll add your permission logic in the managed beans.
 Time to get started!

-1. Open the `EntryBackingBean` and create the following property at the beginning of the class:
+1. Open the `EntryBacking` and create the following property at the beginning of the class:

         private Boolean hasAddPermission;

     This property will be used to check if a user has permissions to add an entry.

-2. Insert the following two methods directly after the `edit(...)` method:
+2. Insert the following two methods directly after the `save()` method:

         public Boolean getHasAddPermission() {